mihaidobrescu1111/company_classifier/README.md

 # Company classifier

-This app allows the users to upload a CSV file, containing informations about different companies such as **description**, **business tags**, **sector**, **category** or **niche**.
+This script allows the users to sned a CSV file, containing informations about different companies such as **description**, **business tags**, **sector**, **category** or **niche**.
-Based on the provided informations, the app processes each company and assigns a specific label from the available list in taxonomy.csv, returning a new CSV file with the new label column.
+Based on the provided informations, the app processes each company and assigns a specific label from the available list in taxonomy.csv, saving a new CSV file with the new label column.

 ## How it works